lazaronixon/react-native-turbolinks/README.md

 #### `popToRoot(animated = true)`
 Back until to root view.
 Return a promise.

+#### `back(animated = true)`
+Trigger a native back event.
+For example if you using a custom navbar and need to provide a back button.
+Return a promise.

 #### `renderTitle(title, subtitle = null)`
 Change title of current view.
 For example if you want to get title from page source.